+Nestled on 13 acres of beautiful woodlands on the southwestern edge of rural Rochester, MN, the Seasons Hospice House is calming and homey.
 Each of the eight private patient rooms has a lovely view of the expansive green lawn surrounded by pine, oak and maple trees.
 A large deck overlooking rose and flower gardens is available for patients and families to spend precious time together surrounded by nature’s beauty.

 The common areas of the house are large and open.
 A family room and kitchenette are available for visiting families and patients.

 How do we pay for care at the Seasons Hospice House?

 Payment for residential hospice care varies for each person.
 Some private insurance companies provide for all or part of the care.
 The Seasons Hospice staff can help patients and family determine payment specifics as they relate to their particular situation.
 For patients that lack a payer source, there is a Patient Care Grant and Veterans Care Grant that may be available to offset expenses based on pre-determined criteria.

 What services are available to patients residing at the Hospice House?

 Residential hospice services include a private room, accessible bath facilities, 24-hour nursing care, meals and snacks as desired, medication administration, assistance with personal care, nurse call system, telephone service, cable television and wireless internet access.
 Hospice House patients also have access to services provided by Seasons Hospice social workers, music therapy, massage therapy, pet therapy, chaplain services, bereavement support, and volunteers who provide hospitality, cooking, and patient visits.
 The Seasons Hospice medical director regularly visits patients at the Hospice House.

 Inpatient care is provided on a short-term basis for acute intervention to manage symptoms, allowing the patient to return to their place of residence when desired.
 This care is generally provided at the Seasons Hospice House.